Abhira dynasty: Abhira Ishwarsena

 Ishwarsena was the first independent Abhira king.
 He was the son of Abhira Sivadatta and his wife Mathari.
 Ashvini Agrawal thinks he was a general in the service of Rudrasimha I who deposed his master in 188 A.D and ascended the throne.
 Ashvini Agrawal further says that Rudrasimha I soon deposed him and regained the throne in 190 A.D.
 He (Ishwarsena) started an era which later became known as the Kalachuri-Chedi era.
 His descendants ruled for nine generations.
 Ishwarsena's coins are dated only in the first and second years of his reign and are found in Saurashtra and Southern Rajputana.

 The Traikuta rule of Aparanta or Konkan begins in A.D.
 248 (Traikuta era) exactly the time of Ishwarsena's rule, hence Traikutas are identified with the Abhira dynasty.

-The Abhiras began to rule in Southern and western Sourashtra from the second half of the 10th century A.D their capital was vamanshtali, modern vanthali nine miles west of Junagadh.
+The Abhiras began to rule in Southern and western Saurashtra from the second half of the 10th century A.D their capital was vamanshtali, modern vanthali nine miles west of Junagadh.
 They became very powerful during the reign of Graharipu who defeated the Saindhavas and the Chaulukyas.